numberly/flask-stupe/docs/source/objectid.rst

 for ObjectIds.

 If the `bson` module exists (for example if you're using MongoDB), you can use it with :func:`flask_stupe.validation.schema_required`.
-It allow to automaticaly cast indicated fields from string to ObjectId.
+It allows to automaticaly cast indicated fields from string to ObjectId.